-For children aged under 16 years, written consent was sought from a parent or legal guardian, with written assent from the child where possible (see chapter 2 for more detail of procedures for obtaining informed consent).
+For children aged under 16 years, written consent was sought from a parent or legal guardian, with written assent from the child where possible.

-O.4 Exclusion from participation in venepuncture
+P.4 Exclusion from participation in venepuncture

 Participants were asked a series of screening questions prior to venepuncture to assess their eligibility for giving a blood sample.
 Participants with a bleeding or clotting disorder or those taking anti-coagulant medications were excluded from the blood sample component.
-Participants aged 16 years and over who had had a fit in the previous five years and those aged 15 years and under who had ever had a fit were also ineligible to give a blood sample.
+Participants aged 16 years and over who had had a fit in the previous 5 years and those aged 15 years and under who had ever had a fit were also ineligible to give a blood sample.
 Blood samples were not taken from participants who volunteered that they had hepatitis B or HIV; however, participants were not asked about their hepatitis B or HIV status.

-O.5 Equipment used
+P.5 Equipment used

 Blood samples were collected by a nurse (or in the case of young children aged 1.5 to 10 years by a paediatric phlebotomist) using a Sarstedt fixed or butterfly needle, depending on the nurse's or phlebotomist's preference.
 The monovette system was chosen because it is a closed system, allowing the safe collection of blood in the home.
 Children for whom consent had been given to provide a blood sample were offered the option of Ametop anaesthetic gel being applied prior to venepuncture.
+All participants were offered the option of Cryogesic local anaesthetic spray.